What happened? A timeline on the development and approval of Moderna, Pfizer, and AstraZeneca's vaccines

 8 September 2020 The CEOs of 9 pharma companies sign a pledge to not seek EUA from the FDA until after they have conducted their Phase III trials.
 Some Trump administration officials had pushed for EUAs for most at-risk groups based on Phase I/II data.

-6-9 September 2020 🇦 AstraZeneca has to halt their trial due to among a participant having neurological symptoms.
+6-9 September 2020 🇦 AstraZeneca has to halt their trial due to a participant showing neurological symptoms.
 At first they said it was halted due to one participant, but they later revealed there were actually two.
 The company is slow to release data publicly, causing some backlashes.
-However, both cases are later found to be false alarms.
-AstraZeneca also made a mistake where they forgot to report the trial halt to the FDA, which has been described as a “clerical error”.
-According to the NY Times, FDA Commissioner Hahn was “stunned” by the mistake, and that employees at the FDA felt “blindsided”.
-AstraZeneca’s enrollment of US patients into their Phase III trial is delayed for 47 days, much longer than in other countries (In Britain, Brazil, India and South Africa, regulators allowed the trial to resume within a week) .
+However, both cases are later found to be false alarms, since both patients were in the control group.
+AstraZeneca also made a mistake where they forgot to report the trial halt to the FDA.
+By all accounts this was unintentional and it was described by one reporter as a “clerical error”.
+According to the NY Times, FDA Commissioner Hahn was “stunned” by the mistake, and employees at the FDA felt “blindsided”.
+As part of the fallout from the halt AstraZeneca’s enrollment of US patients into their Phase III trial is delayed for 47 days, much longer than in other countries (in Britain, Brazil, India and South Africa, regulators allowed the trial to resume within a week) .
 The NY Times reports “AstraZeneca was in part to blame for the delay, said the people with knowledge of the F.D.A. talks.”

 10 September 2020 8 high ranking career FDA officials pen an op-ed in USA Today.
 The article lacks substance and specifics regarding the EUA process but attempts to console the public that decisions are made on the basis of science, not politics.

 13 September 2020 🇵 Pfizer CEO Albert Bourla tells CBS’s Margaret Brennan on Face The Nation that they are on track to know if their vaccine works by “the end of October”.
 Anthony Fauci and Mocef Slaoui later opine that the October date is unlikely.
-Bourla also announced announced Pfizer has almost 30,000 people enrolled in their Phase III trial and that Pfizer has plans to expand to a more diverse population of 44,000 people.
-Unlike other companies, Pfizer did not take any taxpayer money to fund their vaccine development (estimated cost 1.25 - 1.75 billion) (correction: actually they benefit from a 2 billion dollar Operation Warp Speed contract, but they misled the public by claiming they were not part of OWS).
-Since they were more free to spend money as they saw fit Bourla says this “liberated” Pfizer’s researchers and allowed them to spend money more quickly and liberally.
+Bourla also announced Pfizer has almost 30,000 people enrolled in their Phase III trial and that Pfizer plans to expand the trial to more diverse population of 44,000 people.
+Unlike other companies, Pfizer did not take any taxpayer money to fund their vaccine development (estimated cost 1.25 - 1.75 billion) (correction: actually they benefit from a 2 billion dollar Operation Warp Speed contract, but they misled the public by claiming they were not part of OWS.
+Still, they invested substantial private funds and did all research in-house which allowed them to move faster than Moderna).
+Since they were more free to spend money as they saw fit, Bourla says this “liberated” Pfizer’s researchers and allowed them to spend money more quickly and liberally.

 23 September 2020 White House Chief of Staff Mark Meadows calls FDA commissioner Stephen Hahn and asks the agency to provide a detailed justification for new guidance being drafted that will require a longer Phase III follow up period before EUA.